If you are buying an HVAC system such as a window air conditioning unit or a mini split, the heating or cooling capacity

 HVAC BTU to TON Conversion Table Chart

 When refrigeration was first introduced, there were several methods for calculating the amount of energy needed to cool a space.

 One method which became very popular was the amount of energy needed to melt or freeze 1-Ton of ice over a 24 hour period.

 A machine that could freeze 1-Ton of ice over 24 hours was called a 1-TON unit.

-This naming scheme for the amount of power an A/C unit can output has carried over to today and is still wildly used.
+This naming scheme for the amount of power an HVAC unit can output has carried over to today and is still wildly used.

 A BTU is the amount of heat or cooling power needed to raise or lower the temperature of one pound of water by one degree Fahrenheit.

 Since a BTU can measure heating and cooling capacity on a small scale, it is often used for window air conditioners and mini split units.

 If you are thinking about buying an HVAC unit such as a mini split and wonder how the sizes compare to standard home HVAC units, the above conversion table can help.

 Most homes have a 2-3 TON unit that heats or cools the entire home.